A "resource" is anything valuable or cherished.

 Escalate to snarl, air snap but no contact (a warning)

 Make brief contact, but little or no injury (a muzzle punch or nip)

 If challenged, the dog may go belly up, or he may fight back

 Unfortunately, we make resource guarding worse by scolding and chasing the dogs to get stolen items back.

-Many cases of extreme resource guarding and ingestion of non-food items (swallowed socks, etc) is the result of chasing dogs down, wrenching the item out of their mouths and punishment which only destroys trust, creates avoidance, and escalates the matter.
+Many cases of extreme resource guarding and ingestion of non-food items (swallowed socks, etc) is LEARNED.
+It's the result of chasing dogs down, wrenching the item out of their mouths and punishment which only destroys trust, creates avoidance, and escalates the matter.
 Dogs become more defensive when they have to defend themselves.
 Don't follow recommendations from anyone who recommends that you "have to be the pack leader" or "show him who's alpha."
 Making a point of bothering a dog when it is eating or taking things away "because I should be able to whether he likes it or not" just creates an adversarial relationship.
 Now, whenever the dog sees you coming, he prepares for the worst.
 Instead, teach your dog that he is safe and there's no need to worry or defend his possessions.
 Teach him to want to bring you the things he finds.